memberful/verify-domain-for-apple-pay-with-stripe/readme.txt

 and makes it available at `https://<YOUR_SITE_DOMAIN>/.well-known/apple-developer-merchantid-domain-association`.

-Plugin should work most cases.
-If it isn't working, then make sure that the URL is not blocked by your web server and that it is passed to WordPress.
+Plugin should work in most cases.
+If it isn't working, then make sure that the URL is not blocked by your web server and that request is passed to WordPress.
 You can do this by making sure that Non-Plain permalinks (`Settings -> Permalinks`) are working for you.